v-vlasenko/terraform-scalr-serverless/README.md

    cd serverless
    ```

+2. Create a Workspace in Scalr and configure the following variables in the Workspace UI:
+   - `scalr_hostname`: The hostname of your Scalr instance (e.g., `your-instance.scalr.dev`)
+   - `scalr_token`: Your Scalr API token (mark as sensitive)

-2. Initialize Terraform:
+3. Initialize Terraform:
    ```bash
    tofu init
    ```

-3. Apply the Terraform configuration:
+4. Apply the Terraform configuration:
    ```bash
    tofu apply -auto-approve
    ```

+   This will automatically:
+   - Create the AWS infrastructure (API Gateway, Lambda, ECS)
+   - Create the Scalr agent pool
+   - Configure the agent pool as serverless with the API Gateway URL and X-Api-Key header

-4. Note the outputs:
+5. Note the outputs:
    - `webhook_url`: The API Gateway endpoint URL
    - `api_key`: The API key required for authentication